According to the JAMA study by Marlin Schul and The American School of Epidemiology ROOT CAUSE & CONTRIBUTING FACTORS

 The cause of varicose and spider veins.

 The direct cause of varicose veins and spider veins is unhealthy valves in your veins that allow blood to flow in the wrong direction, which leads to strained and bulging veins.
 Pregnancy, weight gain, and the simple effects of aging can aggravate vein disease.
-Other factors–such as employment that requires long periods of standing or sitting–can also worsen varicose veins symptoms over time.
+Other factors–such as employment that requires long periods of standing or sitting–can also worsen varicose veins symptoms over time, requiring vein disease treatment.

 As you can see, healthy valves allow blood to flow in one direction only.
 When veins aren’t functioning properly, the blood flows backward, causing strain and damage, resulting in varicose veins.

 The ways vein disease can affect your everyday life.

 Varicose veins and spider veins are the two vein conditions caused by vein disease that affect the largest number of people in the US.
 They bring visible signs and symptoms that can cause discomfort, pain, embarrassment, and fatigue.
 Vein disease not only makes sufferers feel self-conscious, but prevents them from living the healthy, active lives they want to live.